nearform/nscale-docs/tutorials/1-nscale-intro.md

 };

 ```
 nscale 'compiles' containers defined under the definitions folder along with information in system.js into a full system definition.
-The result of this compilation process is help in development.json.
+The result of this compilation process is held in development.json.
 Lets run a compile now:
 ```bash
 nscale system compile nscaledemo
 ```